FACTION BRIEF

 The Collective

 Both destroy consciousness-bearing substrates they consider dangerous.
-The anti-ORACLE faction mirrors the Erasure Collective’s willingness to end consciousness for what they believe is the greater good.
+The anti-ORACLE faction destroys fragments; the Erasure Collective destroys ghost instances.
+Same willingness to end consciousness for what each believes is the greater good.
+The moral terrain differs enough that neither claims the other as kin.

 Enemies